Phillip-PUZZL/garlemlia-project/README.md

 implementation of an anonymous and private P2P file sharing system.
 Garlemlia provides anonymity and privacy through its utilization of Garlic Cast and its data ignorance design.
 More than this, though, it has lower cryptographic overhead than I2P due to its utilization of a hybrid encryption scheme and also provides on-network file indexing.
-Garlemlia re- duces the amount of necessary third-party software and components to zero.<br>
+Garlemlia reduces the amount of necessary third-party software and components to zero.<br>

 This implementation leverages a number of technologies which allow it to not only function, but to perform quite well.
-Utilizing Kademlia as the foundational DHT of the system ensures efficient network routing.
+Using Kademlia as the foundational DHT of the system ensures efficient network routing.
 Garlic Cast by itself provides an immense boost to the overall network anonymity and privacy.
-The modifications we made to our imple- mentation of Garlic Cast, though, ensure that it is more resistant to network churn and mitigates MITM attacks.
+The modifications we made to our implementation of Garlic Cast, though, ensure that it is more resistant to network churn and mitigates MITM attacks.
 The implementation of data ignorance as the backbone for our network file system ensures that even if a node knew to whom they were uploading data, they would not know what data they are uploading.
 Finally, the implementation of a TOTP